What is the Canada Climate like? What about the weather in Canada?

 - Autumn officially starts September 21.
 Especially the nights can get quite chilly already and even here in the Okanagan we can expect the first frost.
 Still, mild weather can continue until early December.
 The first snowfall can start to fall anytime.

 The west coast of Canada has a moderate climate year round.
 The Okanagan Valley where I live is known to have one of the milder climates in the country.
 Now you all know why I settled here!

 Winters out west are usually not as cold as in other parts.
 Summers in the Okanagan are hot and dry with low humidity, with cool comfortable evenings, and we don’t get much rainfall.
 Not so in Vancouver and along the coast, that’s where they get all the rain.

 Thunderstorms are common throughout Canada during summer and sometimes they are severe.
 Tornadoes occur throughout Canada mostly between May and September.

 Forest fires are frequent in western Canada during the hot summer month and some years extreme with the evacuation of whole towns.

 A large area in the north is virtually uninhabited and has an arctic climate, which is extremely harsh with the ground permanently frozen.

-If your Western Canada trip will take you to northern areas, such as Yukon and Northwest Territories, or Nunavut, you have to be prepared for the Canada climate.
+If your Western Canada trip will take you to northern areas, such as Yukon and Northwest Territories, or Nunavut, you have to be prepared for the Canadian climate.
 Bring warm clothing for the summer months as well.

 I remember one of the horse pack trips a few years ago in the middle of July up in Northern British Columbia.
 Unfortunately, I wasn’t quite prepared for the climate and spent two of my coldest nights ever, tucked into my old New Zealand sleeping bag.
 Was I ever cold!